 Jina Lee

-Assistant Professor in Sociology at the University of Illinois at Urbana-Champaign
+Assistant Professor of Sociology at the University of Illinois at Urbana-Champaign

 Email: jina[at]llinois[dot]edu